avalonv/literaryclock/quote to image/README.md

 Run the script with `python3 quote_to_image.py`, make sure the csv file and fonts are in the same folder.

-If you prefer the images to not show the title and author, you can open quote_to_image.py in a text editor and edit the line that says "include_metadata" to "False".
+* If you prefer to generate images without the author and title in them, you can open quote_to_image.py in a text editor and change the line that says "include_metadata" to "False".
+These will be saved to /images/nometadata/ by default.

 Fonts can also be changed in this manner, simply add a new truetype font to this folder and edit the appropriate entry.

 If you only want to generate x images (say, for testing how a font or a quote looks), you can pass a number as an argument to the script — `python3 quote_to_image.py 5` will only process the first 5 lines in the csv file (excluding the header).

-The images will be saved to the images/ or images/nometadata folders depending on this option.

 [^1]: Python is preinstalled on virtually every Linux distribution and MacOS, in which case you only need to install Pillow.